nathanhilton/PythonPals/README.md

 pip install .

 ## Run executable command
 python-pals

-To run from
-the .tgz file, cd into "PythonPals-VersionNumber", then cd into "Python Pals" and then run python main.py from the present directory
+To run from the .tgz file, cd into "PythonPals-VersionNumber", then cd into "Python Pals" and then run "python main.py" or "python-pals" from the present directory
 ## GitHub repository:
 https://github.com/nathanhilton/PythonPals